dallas-hall/kode-kloud-engineer/linux-system-administrator/databases/install-postgresql.md

-# httpd Password Pkodekloud_timrotected Folder
+# Install & Configure PostgreSQL

 ## Task

 > The Nautilus application development team has shared that they are planning to deploy one newly developed application on Nautilus infra in Stratos DC.
-The application uses PostgreSQL database, so as a pre-requisite we need to set up PostgreSQL database server as per requirements shared below:<br><br>a.
-Install and configure PostgreSQL database on Nautilus database server.<br>b.
-Create a database user `kodekloud_tim` and set its password to `YchZHRcLkL`.<br>c.
-Create a database `kodekloud_db9` and grant full permissions to user `kodekloud_tim` on this database.<br>d.
-Make appropriate settings to allow all local clients (local socket connections) to connect to the `kodekloud_db9` database through `kodekloud_tim` user using md5 method (Please do not try to encrypt password with md5sum).<br>e.
-At the end its good to test the db connection using these new credentials from `root` user or server's `sudo` user.
+The application uses PostgreSQL database, so as a pre-requisite we need to set up PostgreSQL database server as per requirements shared below:
+>
+> PostgreSQL database server is already installed on the Nautilus database server.
+> * Create a database user `kodekloud_top` and set its password to `Rc5C9EyvbU`.
+> * Create a database `kodekloud_db9` and grant full permissions to user `kodekloud_top` on this database.
+>
+> Note: Please do not try to restart PostgreSQL server service.

 ## Preliminary Steps